DominiquePaul/GrannyMail/README.md

 You can see alterntive options for authentication, such as using your console to grant automatic access for apps running on your computer (not docker) [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to).

+## Quickstart

+1. Send "join military-rapidly" to Twilio
+2. `ngrok http 5000` -> Copy the url into the twilio console, appending `/message`
+3. `make dev`
+4. Start debugging the server with VS Code debug

 # Pinned resources